-Today, the real estate industry confronts many challenges such as volatility of the capital market, rising expenses due to private and public indebtedness, demand on affordable housing, the infrastructure crisis, and above all these the coronavirus with the restrictions it caused.
+The real estate industry confronts many challenges, such as volatility of the capital market, rising expenses due to private and public indebtedness, demand for affordable housing, the infrastructure crisis, and the coronavirus with the restrictions it caused.

-The Smart Real Estate refers to a set of IoT-driven smart building solutions.
-In its core, Smart Real Estate operates on the basis of real-time data, providing an insight into the functional performance of a building performances and enhancing its tenants experience.
-The technology basically turns any physical object related to the building performance into a source of information.
+So what is Smart Real Estate?
+This term refers to a set of IoT-driven smart real estate solutions.
+At its core, such technologies operate based on real-time data, providing insight into the functional performance of a building and enhancing its tenants’ experience.
+The technology turns any physical object related to the building’s performance into a source of information.
 As a result, real estate companies significantly increase their revenues, decrease costs, and improve their asset utilization.

-Challenges in the Real Estate and How IoT Real Estate Technology May Help
+Challenges in the Real Estate Smart Solutions and How IoT May Help in Real Estate

 “We’re seeing traditional strategies, technologies and business models change faster than companies can keep up because of this tremendous transformation brought about through the Internet of Things,” said Chris O’Connor, the general manager, Internet of Things for IBM.
 “Fortunately, the IoT revolution has also allowed us to give enterprises the ability to access and analyze data quickly and efficiently, creating meaningful insights that benefit business and society alike.
 Our goal is to harness this fundamental transformation to improve performance, optimize supply chains and enhance service delivery for our customers.”

-IoT-driven real estate applications help to address a number of challenges that real estate companies are facing today.
+IoT-driven real estate applications help to address several challenges that real estate companies are facing today:

 IoT for Covid-19 and the Limitations It Caused